2020 rank: 34

-City Park West is a concise neighborhood just across York Street from its namesake 314-acre park (where you’ll also find the Denver Zoo and the Denver Museum of Nature & Science).
-Houses, from slightly weathered Victorians to newer condos, are peppered throughout this connecting ’hood that sees people commuting—by bike and car—between the city’s east side and downtown.
+Why the 20-spot jump for this central neighborhood?
+Well, it saw a nearly 19 percent increase in average home sale prices—it’ll now cost you well over $600,000 to live just across York Street from the area’s namesake 314-acre park (and the adorable residents at the Denver Zoo).
+Houses, from slightly weathered, early 20th-century Victorians to newer condos, are peppered throughout this connecting ’hood that sees people commuting—by bike and car—between the city’s west side and downtown.
 A large portion of City Park West’s north end is taken up by hospitals and medical centers; to the south, East 17th and East Colfax avenues are busy commercial corridors that draw people of all ages to their buzzing blocks.

 How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime data, school rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.